sv90693n/Working-with-GPU-within-Google-Colab/README.md

 •	12-12x for Tesla K80 GPU

-(Optional part, created for students interested trying our deep learning in Google Colab)

-(optional) Part-5: Implement simple Neural Network and train a Sequential Keras Model
+Part-5: Implement simple Neural Network and train a Sequential Keras Model

 Assumption: Keras and Tensorflow are already installed within your Colab notebook based on work performed within parts 1,2,3,4.